-IPBES Report: “A true feat of foresight”
+IPBES Report: “A True Feat of Foresight”

-In December 2024, at its11th plenary meeting, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) approved an assessment and a summary of existing knowledge to help governments and the general public address current ecological challenges.
+In December 2024, at its11th plenary meeting, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) approved an assessment and a summary of existing knowledge to help governments and the general public address current environmental challenges.
 The University of Montpellier hosts the technical support unit that assisted in drafting this report.
 We spoke with its director, Laurence Périanin.

 What are the mandates of the Intergovernmental Scientific and Policy Platform on Biodiversity and Ecosystem Services?

-In 2021, UM responded to a call for proposals from IPBES to host the technical support unit for this assessment of transformative changes.
-Participation in this assessment demonstrates the University of Montpellier’s strong political commitment to engaging in and raising its international profile through meaningful, transformative projects.
-Through this Technical Support Unit, UM supports the work of a group of approximately 100 international experts in drafting the assessment.
+In 2021,UM to a call for proposals from IPBES to host the technical support unit for this assessment of transformative changes.
+Participation in this assessment demonstrates the University of Montpellier’s strong political commitment to getting involved and raising its international profile through projects that are both transformative and meaningful.
+Through this Technical Support Unit,UM the work of a group of about 100 international experts as they draft the assessment.

 How was this technical support unit established?